rob-white/vue-slimgrid/README.md

 ## Available Events

-> All events you can listen for on the SlimGrid component use the snake-case syntax:
+> All events you can listen for on the SlimGrid component use the kebab-case syntax:
 ```html
   <template>
     <slim-grid @event-name="handleMethod"></slim-grid>